sll-mdilab/fhir-api-documentation/innovation_lab_manual.md

 ##FHIR Resources
 ###Appointment
 #### Search
 Appointment objects can be searched with the following filter parameters which are added as query-parameters in a HTTP GET request.
 The response is a Bundle object containing a list of the resulting Appointment-resources.
 The resources are found under `$.entry[*].resource`.
+Both the subject patient and the medical personel performing the procedure is listed under `$.entry[*].resource.participant` for which the types `SBJ` and `PPRF` are used respectively.

 * `date` - Refers to the `start` field.
 Should be a ISO 8601-formatted date-time value, optionally prefixed with an inequality operator.
 E. g. `date=>=2015-02-07T12:12:12Z`.
 This parameter can also be included twice with upper and lower limits to specify a range.
 * `status` - Refers to the `status` field.
 Should be a string value.
-E. g. `status=booked`
+E. g. `status=booked`.
+If an appointment is cancelled by the patient through his/her questionnaire answer, the `status` field should be set to `cancelled`.

 ```
 GET /fhir/Appointment[?parameter=value][&parameter=value][&parameter=value]...